ikama-innovation/Bauta/README.md

 # Bauta
-Batch automation framework based on spring-batch.
-Offers command/control/communication via a web-based UI.
+Bauta is a batch automation framework based on spring-batch.
+Features:
+- Start/stop/restart jobs via a web-based user interface
+- Watch job/step progress and status.
+- Steps can generate output that can be displayed in the UI.
+Typically reports, script logs, stack traces etc.
+- Provides "starter" and example projects for different usage scenarios

 ## Configuration